If you suffer from premature ejaculation, kegel exercises are one of the classic ways you can develop better control during sex.

 - Bulbocavernosus muscle (BC)

-Many online sources of advice only talk about the PC muscle, but it’s really the BC muscle which is most important.
+Some online articles only talk about the PC muscle, but it’s actually the BC muscle at the base of your penis which is most important for ejaculation control.

-At first it may just seem like one large and weak muscle, and that’s totally normal when you start out.
-In time you’ll hopefully get better at pinpointing the right muscles.
+At first it may just seem like one large and weak muscle group, and that’s totally normal when you start out.
+In time you’ll get better at pinpointing different muscles rather than the entire pelvic floor.

 How do I know if I’m using the right muscles?

-Everyone knows how to flex their arm or chest muscles, for example.
-But tensing your PC or BC muscle isn’t something you exactly do in front of the mirror, and the visible results are far more subtle anyway.
+Everyone knows how to flex their biceps or pecs.
+But tensing your PC or BC muscle isn’t something you can do in front of the mirror, and the visible results are much more subtle.

-So if you go to the toilet, try to contract the muscle at the base of your penis to stop the flow.
+So next time you go to the toilet, try to mentally squeeze the muscle at the base of your penis to stop the flow.
 If you can do it, or even just reduce the flow, you’ve found the right muscle.

 If this still doesn’t make sense, there are other ways to be sure you’re using the right muscle.
-Take a quick look at my explanation of how to locate your pelvic floor muscles if you like and then come back.
+Take a quick look at my article about locating your pelvic floor muscles if you need to.

 Aren’t there different types of kegels?

-When you see the training program, you’ll notice there are different types of kegel exercises.
+When you see my weekly plan below, you’ll notice there are different types of kegel exercises.
 You still use the same muscle, but just training it in different ways, for example:

 - Quick pumps or squeezes – when you contract or squeeze the muscle fast and then release.
 You can then do lots of these in quick succession.